Even if it’s hackable.

 SMS two-factor authentication confirms you are in possession of your configured second factor: the device associated with your mobile number.

-A second form of authentication, this smartphone application generates a code that changes every 30 seconds.
-When set up, you establish a cryptographically secure pairing between an online service and the app on your phone.
-When two-factor is used, you simply enter the code currently displayed on your phone when asked.
+This smartphone application generates a code that changes every 30 seconds.
+When configured, you establish a cryptographically secure pairing between an online service and the app.
+When requested, you simply enter the code currently displayed on your phone.
 The application runs independently on your device; no connectivity required.
 As long as the time is set correctly, it just works.

-Authentication option #3 is based on email.
-When you log in, they send an email message to the email address of record containing a link you click to complete the log-in process.
-I’ve seen some services use this technique to bypass the password requirement completely, relying on your email address being correct, your email account being secure, and your ability to click the link sent to it to verify you are who you say you are.
+Email can be used as a second factor.
+When you log in, the service sends an email message to the email address of record.
+It contains a link you click to complete the log-in process or a code to be entered.
+I’ve seen some services use this technique to bypass the password requirement completely, relying only on your email address being correct, your email account being secure, and your ability to click the link or enter the code sent to it to verify you are who you say you are.

-Email-based two-factor confirms you are in possession of your second factor: your access to the configured email account.
+Email-based two-factor confirms you are in possession of your second factor: your ability to access the configured email account.

 Hijack your phone company.
 Seriously.
 Hackers were caught purchasing access to a rogue phone company and then exploiting that access to redirect a victim’s phone number to a device in the hacker’s hands.
 Once again, the hacker gets any SMS messages sent to that number.
 Purchasing access to a rogue phone company?
-Clearly possible, but not the most common scenario around, by far.
+Clearly possible, but not a common scenario, and nothing I’d consider ever worrying about.

 Catch you phishing.
-This has actually been around for a long time, but gained additional exposure last year when a toolkit was made available to make it easier for hackers to implement.
-While there are several technical aspects that may differ, the idea is simply to trick you with a fake link that then acts as a “man in the middle” to either capture your credentials or your successfully logged-in session.
+This has been around for a long time, but gained additional exposure when a toolkit was made available to make it easier for hackers to implement.
+While there are several technical aspects that may differ, the idea is simply to trick you with a fake link that then acts as a “man in the middle” to either capture your credentials — including the two-factor code you might enter — or hijack your successfully logged-in session.

 SMS: the weakest link?